Index for AI research blogs / Geoff Davis London

 The study had three text generation and editing experiments, and included many feedback questions.

 Nine out of ten of these writers (89%) had never used a text generator before.
-It is easy when working in the computer domain to assume everyone knows about advances, but they do not.
+It is easy when working in the computer domain to assume everyone knows about technological advances, but they do not, even in their own field.

 Links